Chapter 15

 Can Xoz hear her too?
 No, his siphon would be spewing-

 Did you see my handiwork?
-My delicate necroprobes?
-They were inspired by the sky, the orbital ornaments of old.
-They would fail and fall, boiling the soil.
-The blasts startled the weaker species, who we’d intercept.
+My delicate probes?
+They were inspired by the orbital ornaments of old.
+They would fail and fall, corralling the weak species for us.
 Practical destruction is aspirational destruction.

 “These are the last mammals,” whispered Tippi.
 “They killed the rest.”